lmammino/s3st/README.md

 default in the command line client, you can import that from [`s3st/src/transformers/decompress`](/src/transformers/decompress.js).

+## Data Transfer costs

+If you are using this tool to stream large amount of data be aware that this might have an impact on your [data transfer costs](https://blog.cloudability.com/aws-data-transfer-costs/).
+In such cases, using an alternative approach like [S3 Select](https://docs.aws.amazon.com/AmazonS3/latest/dev/selecting-content-from-objects.html), could be a way to save on cost.

+Make sure you are aware of alternatives and that you make careful costs considerations before running any heavy workload in the cloud.

 ## Contributing

 Everyone is very welcome to contribute to this project.
 You can contribute just by submitting bugs or